Prev/jikji/README.md

 </site>
 ```

-After template is rendered by jinja, `jikji` read rendered file and generate static web site.
-Template files used in static page are also rendered with `jinja`.
-Data written on `context` tag will be injected in process of rendering.
+After template is rendered, `jikji` generate pages by this information.

+First, generator get template file declared in `template` tag.
+And then, inject `context` data to template and render it.
+Finally, create static page file with name declared in `url` tag.